 - In the IP Addresses to Exclude text box, enter your IP addresses

 Another way for visitors to find you is through another referring website.
 This is referred to as a “backlink” since the link the user clicks on leads back to your website.
-This type of traffic is much more beneficial to your SEO ranking than direct.
+This type of traffic is much more beneficial to your SEO performance than direct traffic.

 There are a lot of ways to generate more traffic from referrals:

 - Get your website published on review websites